 It’s interesting to note how the Nobel winning neuroscientist Eric Kandel writes in his book “Reductionism in Art and Brain Science: Bridging the Two Cultures” (2016) that photography was a disruptive innovation that threatened the realists painters who had developed extraordinary techniques to evoke three-dimensional landscape or portrait images on a two-dimensional canvas.
 So many modern artists adapted their styles to meet the challenge of technological disruption by adopting a radically reductionist approach.
 Abstract painters by distilling their subjective world into color, form, and light make the spectator use bottom-up sensory and top-down cognitive functions to understand their artworks.

 But we can find abstraction in many early art and cultures, for example in the geometric abstraction of Islamic Art or in the painting of Ensō created by some buddhist monks in Japan.
 The Ensō, a interesting example, is a circle usually made in one spontaneous brush stroke that for Zen practitioners represents the absolute enlightenment.
 It also exemplifies the paradigm of the minimalist aesthetic that guided part of the Zen painting and shows the various dimensions of the Japanese wabi-sabi perspective: asymmetry, simplicity, weathered, natural, graceful, freedom, tranquility.
+In their book “Enso Zen Circles of Enlightenment” authors Audrey Yoshiko Seo and John Daido Loori write that Ensō circles are not designed to merely be aesthetic, rather, the purpose of this kind of art is to train the mind, which is a critical component of Zen Buddhism.

 Finally, both philosophers Adorno and Habermas firmly believe in the emancipatory potential of modern art.
 As intellectual historian Gili Kliger points for Adorno the utopian dimension of the work of art lies in its status as a negation of or alternative to the present social reality.
 For Habermas the potential lies in the work’s critical reception and in the way the viewers can together discuss the work and relate it back to their everyday experience.